 Julius Stibbe is strong at dots and eyes.
 An unintentional series he started around graduation is that of the two faces.
 From time to time another such painting or encounter pops up.
 They are mostly austere representations with little more than two heads against a background.
 Two well-placed dots as eyes set the scene.
 Two people looking at each other, although it is not excluded that behind some heads more than one person is hidden.
 All sorts of things are exchanged in the gaze.
 Softness, love, but sometimes the tension can be cut to the bone.
 On closer inspection, those dots also turn up in forms that at first glance do not look like heads at all but perhaps are.
 Dot, eye or sun is a favorite motif of this intuitive painter.

-Julius Stibbe studied at HKU, Utrecht.
-He was nominated for the Royal Prize of Painting in 2017.
+Julius Stibbe (1995, the Netherlands) studied at HKU, Utrecht.
+He was nominated for the Royal Prize of Painting in 2017 and 2023.
 In 2020 he participated in a group show at Centraal Museum Utrecht.
 His works are part of numerous private collections and corporate collections such as Akzo Nobel and KPMG.